Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

 You have members.
 They completed onboarding.
 They can access everything.
 But nobody posts.
 Nobody comments.
 The activity feed shows nothing except your own posts.

-BuddyBoss Is Infrastructure, Not Engagement
+BuddyPress and BuddyBoss Are Infrastructure, Not Engagement

 This is the part most founders miss.